junglok/tem-docs/docs/batch/queue.md

 ## **Batch Queue Definition**

-GSDC TEM computing cluster provides multiple batch queues with different characteristics to users who submit jobs to analyze large-scale Cryo-EM data.
+The GSDC TEM computing cluster offers multiple batch queues with different characteristics for users submitting jobs to analyze large-scale Cryo-EM data.
-A batch queue means a logical set of CPU and GPU computing resources.
-Users interact with a specific queue to manange their own jobs.
+A batch queue is a logical set of CPU and GPU computing resources.
+Users interact with a specific queue to manage their own jobs.

-Within each queue, submitted jobs are executed in order (First-come-first-served basis, but sometimes backfilling (smallest and best-fit) way as whether the required resources are available or not).
+Within each queue, submitted jobs run on a first-come-first-served basis, though backfilling (smallest and best-fit) may apply depending on resource availability.
-Note that multiple jobs requiring CPU and/or GPU resources can be executed concurrently if there are enough available resources in the queue.
+Multiple jobs requiring CPU and/or GPU resources can run concurrently if enough resources are available in the queue.

 ## **Batch Queues**